-I love packing lunches.
-Perhaps it's the dietitian in me, or maybe it's because it requires some culinary creativity, but something about it is fun and soothing.
-My daughter now goes to PreK 4 days a week, so I have plenty of opportunity to flex my food prep muscles each week.
-While I myself enjoy this process, I know many parents don't, and they get stuck in the same sandwich-fruit-chips rut every day.
-I often post our (simple) lunchbox creations on our Instagram stories (check them out if you haven't!), and many parents have told us that they really need help in the lunchbox department.
+While I myself enjoy this process, I know many parents don't.
+It's really easy to get stuck in a rut and feel uninspired.
+I often post our easy lunchbox creations on our Instagram stories (check them out if you haven't!), and many parents have told us that they really need help in the lunchbox department.
 You asked, and we answered!
-Here is a simple resource that will help you get out of your lunchbox rut...no Pinterest Mommin' required.
+Here is a simple resource that will help you get out of your lunchbox rut...no Pinterest Parenting or complicated meal prep required.

 Our School Lunch Cheat Sheet (link below) is downloadable so you can print it and post it to your fridge or take it with you to the grocery store.
 We hope that it inspires you to add some variety to your tot's food.
 Make sure to avoid choking hazards (uncut grapes/cherry tomatoes, popcorn, chips, uncut hot dogs, raw carrots) for kiddos under 4, and follow our additional tips for lunch time success at any age!

 Tip 1: Keep it simple.
-If every lunch is complicated and requires more than a few minutes to put together, your motivation to add healthy foods and mix it up won't last long.
-Most of the foods we use in our lunchbox are simple, single-ingredient items (like steamed green beans, frozen peas that thaw by lunch time, and fresh fruit).
+If every lunch is complicated and requires more than a few minutes to put together, your motivation to experiment with new foods won't last long.
+Most of the foods we use in our lunchbox are simple, single-ingredient items (like steamed green beans, freeze dried peas, and fresh fruit).
 Just pick one item from each category and you're all set.

 Tip 2: Keep it safe.
 If your child's school doesn't refrigerate lunches, make sure to include ice packs.
 We love these from Amazon.